Silous888/RawTextCheck/readme.md

 - **Manage menu**:
     - **Configure project**: Opens the project management window.
 Use this to create your first project. ([Project configuration](#manage-project-window))
+    - **Add google credentials**: To add google api credentials file.
+Needed for Google sheet parser.
+See [this guide to get credentials for your project](resources/credentials_google_api.md)
 - **Preference menu**:
     - **Language**: Select the application language.
 The app must be restarted for changes to take effect.
 Note: This setting does not affect the language used for text analysis.
 - **Project selection combo box**: Select which project to use for file analysis.